23 January 2012

 - all resales for $1,000 or more must be reported;

-- a royalty is not payable on the first change of hands after 9 June;
+- a royalty is not payable if the seller aquired the work before 9 June, 2010;

 - a royalty is not payable on resales for under $1,000;